Etcd Backup and Restore¶

 Result: A message in the logs says that RKE2 can be restarted without the flags.
 Start RKE2 again and should run successfully and be restored from the specified snapshot.

-When rke2 resets the cluster, it creates a file at
+When rke2 resets the cluster, it creates an empty file at

 These options can be set in the configuration file: